-I co-founded, and currently chair, The Foundation for Individual Rights in Education (www.thefire.org), for which I also co-authored student and faculty guides to free speech, due process, and religious liberty on campus.Why I Became a Lawyer
+I co-founded, and currently serve as a member of the Board of Directors for, The Foundation for Individual Rights in Education (www.thefire.org), for which I also co-authored student and faculty guides to free speech, due process, and religious liberty on campus.Why I Became a Lawyer

 I was destined for medical school until the summer after my sophomore year in college, when Princeton got me a summer job in Paris and I left the country, and my friends and family, for the first time.
 By the time I returned for my junior year, I had decided that I was more bothered by the problems that people caused other people than I was bothered by the problems caused by germs.
 I switched my life plan in order to attend law school rather than medical school.
 The rest, as the saying goes, is history.